 Do I need travel medical insurance for the Pitcairn Islands?

-It is mandatory for international tourists arriving in the Pitcairn Islands to have travel medical insurance.
-You do not need any pre-approved visa if you plan to spend up to or less than 14 days there.
-But you do need Pitcairn Islands travel insurance for tourists.
+It is mandatory for international tourists arriving in the Pitcairn Islands to have travel medical insurance that provides coverage for emergency medical evacuation, and to show proof of such coverage when making travel arrangements.
+You do not need a pre-approved visa if you plan to spend up to or less than 14 days there, but you do need Pitcairn Islands travel insurance for tourists.

 Why buy travel medical insurance for the Pitcairn Islands?